 U.S.-COSTA RICA RELATIONS

-Costa Rica, a strong democracy of five million people with deep ties to the United States, is important to key U.S. goals in the region and is committed to continued close cooperation with the United States.
-It has an excellent trade and investment climate, is one of the strongest and most reliable voices in Latin America on human rights and rule of law, and has been a superb partner in the fight against transnational crime and drug trafficking.
-The country has a strong tradition of independent journalism, ranking first in Latin America on the World Press Freedom Index.
+Costa Rica, a strong democracy of more than five million people with deep ties to the United States, is important to key U.S. goals in the region and is committed to continued close cooperation with the United States.
+It has an excellent trade and investment climate; is one of the strongest and most reliable voices in Latin America on human rights and rule of law; and has been a superb partner in the fight against transnational crime and drug trafficking.
+The country has a strong tradition of independent journalism, ranking first in Latin America and 7th best out of 180 countries on the World Press Freedom Index.
+Concerning, however, is Costa Rica’s increasing drug trafficking challenge; in 2020 Costa Rica was again listed as one of the major transit countries for drugs in Latin America.

-It is estimated that approximately 120,000 private American citizens, including many retirees, reside in the country; more than 1.4 million American citizens visit Costa Rica annually.
-Over 8,000 U.S. students study in Costa Rica every year, and Costa Rica is the number-one destination in Latin America for U.S. study abroad programs.
+It is estimated that prior to the COVID-19 pandemic, approximately 120,000 private American citizens, including many retirees, resided in the country; more than 1.4 million American citizens visited Costa Rica annually.
+Every year, over 1,100 Costa Ricans study at U.S. institutions of higher education.
+Over 8,000 U.S. students study in Costa Rica every year, and Costa Rica is the number one destination in Latin America for U.S. study abroad programs.
+Costa Rica’s borders were closed to non-Costa Rican citizens or residents starting in March 2020.
+As of September 2020, the country has re-authorized travel from only 20 U.S. states.

 U.S. Assistance to Costa Rica